ANCSLEEP BLOG

 1. Fall asleep and wake at the same time daily

-As Giles stated in his comment, setting up a rhythm of sleeping and waking at specific times every day (including weekends) will allow your body to establish a consistent body clock.
-This is your circadian rhythm defined by the National Sleep Foundation as a 24-hour internal clock that is running in the background of your brain and cycles between sleepiness and alertness at regular intervals.
+As Giles stated in his comment, setting up a schedule of sleeping and waking at specific times every day, including weekends, will allow your body to establish a consistent body clock.
+This is your circadian rhythm, defined by the National Sleep Foundation as a 24-hour internal clock that is running in the background of your brain and cycles between sleepiness and alertness at regular intervals.

-When you stay consistent to your body's rhythms of sleeping and waking, you allow your circadian rhythm to ease your body into its natural cycle of sleep.
+When you stay consistent, you allow your circadian rhythm to ease your body into its natural cycle of sleep.

 2. Eliminate technology from the bedroom

-First and foremost, technological devices emitting blue light suppresses melatonin.
-Melatonin, the hormone that controls sleeping and waking cycles, is reduced in the body when we are exposed to screen lights.
+First, technological devices emitting blue light suppress melatonin.
+Melatonin, the hormone that controls sleeping and waking cycles, is reduced in the body when we are exposed to light.
 Second, people struggle with sleep when they engage their brains in a task such as checking their email inboxes or watching a movie.

 Instead of allowing our minds to unwind, we stimulate our brains with more information.
 This will naturally keep people awake instead of allowing them to ease into sleep.
 Third and finally, technological devices wake people up with dings, bells, vibrations, and other alerts that disturb quality sleep.